LuciaMezquida/LuciaMezquida/README.md

 ![Imgur](https://i.ibb.co/0msb4x3/Captura-de-pantalla-2020-12-03-a-las-20-21-23.png)

-<p>After 13 years in the pharmaceutical world, I decided to develop my passion for creativity and technology.
-This is how my approach to the FrontEnd world began.</p>
+After 13 years in the pharmaceutical world, I decided to develop my passion for creativity and technology.
+This is how my approach to the FrontEnd world began

-### Things I have been learning in this journey:
+### Things I have been learning in this journey 🚀:
   - HTML, HTML5
   - CSS, CSS Flex, CSS Grid, Sass
   - Responsive web design principles